An ethical design agency

-After graduating I honed my skills as a graphic designer at the Centre for Alternative Technology, the Wildfowl & Wetlands Trust, Gaia Books and a design agency for high-profile arts organisations.
-In 2003, I established Advocate as one of the first ethical design agencies.
-Specialising in empowering environmental organisations, ethical businesses, good causes and those challenging the system that is destroying our world.
-This is an unparalleled level of experience, expertise and dedication to making a difference.
+Since graduating in 1996, I’ve dedicated my career to helping ethical organisations, working as a graphic designer at the Centre for Alternative Technology, the Wildfowl & Wetlands Trust, Gaia Books and a design agency for high-profile arts organisations.
+In 2003, I launched Advocate as one of the first ethical design agencies.
+Specialising in helping non-profits, social enterprises, public sector organisations, ethical businesses and campaigners working towards a greener, fairer, and better world.

-For 20 odd years I was an environmental campaigner and activist.
-Campaigning and taking peaceful direct action on all the main environmental issues.
+For around 20 years, I was an environmental campaigner and activist.
+Campaigning and taking peaceful direct action on the most pressing environmental issues.

 Energy